-- 1. That Council resolve to make an Interim Heritage Order, pursuant to Section 25 of the Heritage Act 1977 and the delegations provided to it by the Ministerial Order dated 22 April 2013 in the manner detailed in attachment 3 of this report. - That subject to recommendation No. 1, Council notify the owner of the subject property that an Interim Heritage Order has been made and notify the public in accordance with Section 28 of the Heritage Act 1977. - 3.
-That Council commission further detailed investigations in relation to the site's potential heritage significance and the condition of the building, which can be utilised to determine a final position on listing the site as an item of local heritage significance within Campbelltown Local Environmental Plan 2015.
+- That Council resolve to make an Interim Heritage Order, pursuant to Section 25 of the Heritage Act 1977 and the delegations provided to it by the Ministerial Order dated 22 April 2013 in the manner detailed in attachment 3 of this report. - That subject to recommendation No. 1, Council notify the owner of the subject property that an Interim Heritage Order has been made and notify the public in accordance with Section 28 of the Heritage Act 1977. - That Council commission further detailed investigations in relation to the site's potential heritage significance and the condition of the building, which can be utilised to determine a final position on listing the site as an item of local heritage significance within Campbelltown Local Environmental Plan 2015. - 001 The Motion on being Put was CARRIED.